Notarial and documentary services guide for Japan

 Consular staff at the British Embassy Tokyo can:

-- make a certified copy of a document
+- make a certified copy of a UK passport or UK driving licence

-- administer an oath, affirmation or affidavit (including for the purpose of marriage)
+- administer an oath, affirmation or affidavit for the purpose of marriage under Japanese law

 - perform a consular marriage or a civil partnership for same sex couples